ayesha-kr/covid-one-click-deployment/datasets/covid-19/definitive-healthcare/customer/Readme.md

 #### Manually Trigger Pipeline

-After the deployment you can go in side your resource group open the ADF **Author and monitor** section and trigger the pipeline as given below.
+After the deployment, you can go inside your resource group open the ADF **Author and monitor** section and trigger the pipeline as shown below:-

 ![Manual Pipeline Trigger](./images/manual-ADF-customer-trigger.png)

 #### Configure Firewall Rule
-After deployment, to access the newly created SQL server from your client IP, configure the firewall rule as described in the following GIF:
+After deployment, to access the newly created SQL server from your client IP, configure the firewall rule as described in the following GIF:-

 ![Firewall Rule](./images/firewallRule.gif)